Ancud: Cathedral

+The Cathedral of Ancud is the main religious temple of the city, and it is a building built after the 1960 earthquake, in the same place as the temple destroyed during that event.

 Colonial fort system

 The fort system of Ancud together with nearby the forts of Agüi one of the four fort systems that existed in colonial Chiloé.
 The fort system of Ancud is made up of two forts and four batteries.
 Fuerte Real de San Carlos was built as late as 1824 by orders of Antonio de Quintanilla, the last Spanish governor of Chiloé.
 The arsenal (polvorín) of this can still be seen at the centre of a small plaza.
 The battery of San Antonio is the best preserved part of the fort system.